Key Info

 Course Overview

-Autism is a diverse spectrum condition which effects different people in different ways.
+Autism is a diverse neurodivergent spectrum condition which affects different people in different ways.
 The National Autistic Society (NAS) states that there are over 700 thousand children and adults diagnosed in the UK and that there are currently more boys diagnosed than girls.

 Course Learning Outcomes